I have long been an advocate of “keep it simple, stupid” when it comes to campground food. But to keep it hot-dogs-and-smores simple, you need a fire.

 Spoiler alert: we didn’t.
 I’m an official convert.

-Because this camp stove is lightweight and inexpensive, I was worried there would be a catch (aka it would turn out to be a piece of crap).
+Because it’s ightweight and inexpensive, I was worried there would be a catch (aka it would turn out to be a piece of crap).
 The Coleman brand bolstered our confidence, and we really didn’t want to spend a ton of money, so we pulled the trigger on it.
-Now that I’ve put it to the test of six days of camping (not all at once, I’m not insane), I can report back that it’s a high-quality, lightweight, game changer of a stove.
+Now that I’ve put it to the test on multiple overnight camping trips, I can report back that it’s a high-quality, lightweight, game changer of a stove.

 Coleman puts the stove in a really convenient hard plastic case with a handle, which makes it easy to pack and carry around.
 Because it’s so light, you don’t feel like you’re hauling a massive stove around.
 And it seems fairly hardy.
 I’ve dropped it a few times (this is just who I am as a person) and it doesn’t even have a ding on it.

 Was it easy to use?